 Winsted's library bigger and better than ever

-The expansion was completed shortly after Christmas 2013.
+The library was expanded shortly after Christmas 2013, providing an additional 870 square feet for programming.
 In January 2014, the Winsted Library Board was able to obtain free bookshelves, couches, tables, book carts, and other furniture from Webber Park Library in Minneapolis, which was closing.

-The library has been rearranged to maximize the new space.
+The library has been rearranged to maximize the additional space.

-Near the entrance is a kids’ corner, with picture books and room for children to sit and read.
+Near the entrance is a kids’ corner, with picture books and room for children and their parents to sit and read or play with some of the educational toys together.
 Next to the children’s section are books for middle-grade and teenage readers, followed by young adult fiction.

-“All the adult fiction and non-fiction is in the back room,” Ebert said, explaining that the new expansion in the back is also a quiet study area.
+“All the adult fiction and non-fiction is in the new addition,” Ebert said, explaining that the new expansion in the back is also a quiet study area.

 The space allows for a more open arrangement at the library, and more natural light can be seen from the front windows.

 With more room for books, the library is able to keep a larger collection on hand.
 The amount of new material is constant, but old items don’t need to be cycled out as quickly.